sujitdmello/bcug/bcugagenda.md

 ## Postman

 - Interact with web-based API servers
-- GET, POST, PUT, DELETE, PATCH commands can be executed and data inspected.
+- GET, POST, PUT, DELETE, PATCH commands can be executed and input/output data manipulated/inspected.
 - Save commands for playback later
 - Save collections of commands to the cloud to sync across devices